bahmutov/cypress-code-coverage/README.md

 - If you are using React, check out [@cypress/instrument-cra](https://github.com/cypress-io/instrument-cra)
 - Watch videos in [Cypress Tips & Tricks](https://www.youtube.com/playlist?list=PLP9o9QNnQuAYYRpJzDNWpeuOVTwxmIxcI) playlist

+## GitHub Actions

+When using this plugin with GitHub Actions, if reporting is enabled, then each job summary will include the current final percentages in the Actions summary report.

 ## Examples

 ### Internal examples